forsenior/senior-os/sconf/SOS-GUI.md

  * Button margin:           10px, 10px, 10px, 12px (Left, Top, Right, Bottom)

 <h4>Scaling</h4>
 The scaling behavior of the Menu bar is following.
 The bar and buttons must ramain at the top of the screen with consistant marging of ```10px, 10px, 10px, 12px (Left, Top, Right, Bottom)```.
-The button size (Width and Height) must scale acordingly to the size of the screen, the original value of 204x107 is minimum size requirement.
+The button size (Width and Height) must stay the same and center, only thing scaling will be the MenuBar Background container which will create uniform gray line accross the screen.

 <h3>Main application area</h3>